mathur15/PetIdentify/README.md

 #### In order to counter overfitting two dropout layers were added in.

-#### So far, an accuracy of 82% is being achieved on the test set with a batch size of 32.
+#### So far, an accuracy of 86% is being achieved on the test set with a batch size of 32 and 35 epochs.